 “It’s terrible; but that sort of unplanned, unwanted, but needing to act- it’s that kind of feeling, for me, that’s everything to me now.
 I want more of that, where I want to be more compelled to act when the circumstances don’t line up, my vision doesn’t line up.”

 The motivation to create an exhibition around a series of work, which he began year ago, came to fruition after moving into a new live-work apartment where he began to re-visit a set of blueprints (dated from 1988) for the Meyer Jewelry Co. located at Woodward and Grand River Avenues, salvaged from rubble inside the empty building.

 “Outside influence or circumstance shouldn’t affect the way I act, because for my whole life, that’s been the thing that is what’s stopped me from acting or doing or from persevering.
 So, to fight that intentionally, by saying it doesn’t matter you know, if a human doesn’t come inside [my place] and see this space, it’s not in a gallery, or if it’s only shown online… none of the things are what they are supposed to be.
 And that why I think this is one of the most special things I’m been a part of. “

+For Han, he sees the use of up-cycled materials as the best way forward for him as a creator.
 “There’s no greater form of art.
-Waste is now Value.
+‘Waste’ is now ‘Value.’
 It’s absurd, but at the same time, if these [salvaged] materials can communicate something that something manufactured or new materials can’t convey, then that is truly art.”